-This derogation applies to all GSTC audits planned by accredited CBs and requires CBs to:
+This derogation applies to all GSTC audits planned by accredited CBs and allows CBs to:

-- Postpone the audit when the CB's client is non-operational or partially operational.
-This derogation allows the CB to postpone the audit for a period of six (6) months from the date of this derogation.
-If a GSTC certificate is due to expire in 2021, it may be extended for up to twelve (12) months beyond its original expiry date.
-A recertification audit shall be performed as soon as travel restrictions are being lifted and before the maximum 12-month extension expires in order to renew certification. - 1.1.
-In the case the audit has already been postponed, or an extension was granted in 2020 based on derogation 2020-3, certificates may be extended with the proper justification up to 12 months from the date of application of derogation 2020-3 and the corresponding audit must be planned and completed at the earliest opportunity within the extended period.
+- 1. Postpone the audit when the CB's client is non-operational or travel and gathering restrictions remain in place in the CB's client location.
+This derogation allows the CB to postpone the audit for a period of three (3) months from the date of this derogation.
+If a GSTC certificate is due to expire in 2022, it may be extended for up to three (03) months beyond its original expiry date.
+A recertification audit shall be performed as soon as travel restrictions have been lifted and before the maximum 03-month extension expires in order to renew certification. - 1.1.
+In the case, the audit has already been postponed, or an extension was granted in 2022 based on derogation 2022-1, certificates may be extended with the proper justification up to 03 months from the date of application of derogation 2022-2 and the corresponding audit must be planned and completed at the earliest opportunity within the extended period.
 The GSTC requires the CB to inform the GSTC Technical Team (td@gstcouncil.org) of the approach taken in each case. - 1.2.
-The CB shall determine clients that fall into the partially operational category based on the local, regional, or national regulations and context. - 2.
-Conduct remote audits only when the CB's client is operational, but the CBs are unable to conduct a normal on-site audit due to travel restrictions in the client's country of operation.
+The CB is allowed to postpone the audit or extend the certificate per the client's request.
+The CB shall retain documented evidence for the reasons to apply point #1 in this derogation. - Conduct remote audits only when the CB's client is operational, but the CBs are unable to conduct a normal on-site audit due to travel restrictions in the client's country of operation.
 The CB shall retain documented evidence for the reasons to conduct a remote audit. - 2.1.
 The CB shall use a risk-based approach to determine whether the audit should be carried out on-site or remotely.
 The CB shall conduct an assessment of health risk to the client and appointed auditor involved in the on-site audit, to determine whether an on-site audit is deemed appropriate.
-The CBs shall document in audit reports the type of audit (remote, on-site or hybrid) and shall provide clear justification of the chosen method.
+The CBs shall document in audit reports the type of audit (remote, on-site or hybrid) and shall provide a clear justification of the chosen method.